 This option is used for user to add the dedicated testing port in the top module of MBIST.
-When this option is set to "yes", START will reserve signals internally in advance for testing only in the BFL flow.
+As Figure 3-1 and Figure 3-2 show, when this option is set to "yes", START will reserve signals internally in advance for testing only in the BFL flow.
 Because these testing ports are standard, like IEEE 1149.1, users can use the shared pin design to reduce the pin count.
 The default setting is "no".